aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getHeightCM() {#getHeightCM--}

+<b>@deprecated.</b> Please use the 'heightCM' property instead.
 Represents the height of the comment, in unit of centimeters.

 ```javascript
 getHeightCM() : number;